cioos-siooc/cioos-siooc-assetmap/README.md

 * generate icon with multiple size ( thumnail, mobile, full)
 * add responsive css
 * better error checking
+    * Look if dataset has a minimum ( id, titile, etc ) before adding it
 * CSS, again and again and again...

 #References